alliage-framework/dists/web/README.md

-# Alliage - Standard distribution
+# Alliage - Web distribution

-Welcome to the standard distribution of the Alliage Framework.
+Welcome to the Web distribution of the Alliage Framework.
-This distribution comes with the essential modules necessary to build any kind of application you want.
+This distribution comes with the essential modules necessary to build your own webserver.

 ## What's inside?

 - [Alliage Framework](https://github.com/alliage-framework/framework): The framework itself
 - [Alliage Core](https://github.com/alliage-framework/core): The core modules bringing the essential features
+- [Alliage Web](https://github.com/alliage-framework/web): Modules bringing web capabilities

 ## Getting started

-The starting point of this application is in the [`src/processes/main.ts`](./src/processes/main.ts).
-That's from this file that you'll be able to start developping your application.
+The starting point of this application is in the [`src/controllers/main.ts`](./src/processes/main.ts).
+That's from this file that you'll be able to start developping your web application.

 ### Run in development mode

 ```
-yarn alliage:run:dev main
+yarn alliage:run:dev web
 ```

 This command will execute the source code located in your [`src`](./src) folder.
 The code will be automatically compiled on the fly and the app will be automatically restarted everytime a change is detected.

+To see you application working, you can run a web browser and go to [`http://localhost:8080`](http://localhost:8080)

 ### Build